 I know you’ve done so much other stuff outside of Diversio.

-Yeah, outside of Diversio, I’m on the board of Global Citizen, where our vision is to end global poverty and to solve climate change.
+Yes, outside of Diversio I’m on the board of Global Citizen, where our vision is to end global poverty and to solve climate change.

 I love the idea of working on really difficult problems and getting super creative to see if we can maybe do it a bit differently.

-With Diversio’s work in the VC space, do you see similar patterns across the venture capital ecosystem?
+With Diversio’s work in venture capital (VC), do you see similar patterns across the entire VC ecosystem?

 We have a lot of data in that space.
-We partnered with Diversity VC to co-create a certification program; we do a very light touch audit to understand what they’re currently doing-both internally and externally-for diversity and inclusion.
-And we’ve got now close to a hundred VCs that have gone through the program.
-The findings are more around portfolio diligence, sourcing diverse talent etc.
+We partnered with Diversity VC to co-create a certification program.
+We do a very light touch audit to understand what they’re currently doing, both internally and externally, for diversity and inclusion.
+We now have close to 100 VCs that have gone through the program.
+The findings are more around portfolio diligence and sourcing diverse talent.

-One of my favourite examples is Base10, a venture capital firm in the US, which has taken their 10 most promising companies and they’ve donated half of the carry that they have in those companies to scholarships for historically black colleges and universities.
+One of my favourite examples is Base10, a venture capital firm in the US, which has taken their ten most promising companies and they’ve donated half of the carry that they have in those companies to scholarships for historically Black colleges and universities.
 It’s something that makes them super attractive to companies.
-Imagine you’re a mission-oriented founder and you have your choice of VCs.
-And one of them says to you, “Hey, half of the profit that I make from this, I’m gonna donate.”
+Imagine you’re a mission-oriented founder and you have your choice of VCs and one of them says to you: “Hey, half of the profit that I make from this, I’m gonna donate it.”
 That makes you super attractive in a very hot market right now.
-So really great companies are hard to come by.
+So, really great companies are hard to come by.

 It is [a hot market].
-How do you think that the power balance between founders and VC affects the overall DEI space?
+How do you think that the power balance between founders and VC affects the overall EDI space?

 You know what?
 I think this is so fascinating.
-We do a lot of work in the investment space and we work from everything from LPs to big pensions and endowments down to portfolio companies.
-So small, medium, large.
+We do a lot of work in the investment space and we work with everyone from limited partners (LPs) to big pensions and endowments down to portfolio companies.
+So small, medium and large.
 The layers of influence and the way that it trends is so unexpected sometimes.
-A lot of VCs who come to us to get certified are saying, ‘Look, my limited partners are asking me for this data.
-And I got to step up because that’s where I get my capital from.’
+A lot of VCs who come to us to get certified are saying: “Look, my LPs are asking me for this data.
+And I’ve got to step up because that’s where I get my capital from.”

 Absolutely.
 The pressure is amping up.
-But equally—and this I didn’t expect—founders are getting vocal.
-So to your point, really great companies are hard to come by.
-And this generation of founders are often very mission-driven and values-oriented and they wanna work with investors that share that.
+But equally – and this I didn’t expect – founders are getting vocal.
+So, to your point, really great companies are hard to come by and this generation of founders are often very mission-driven and values-oriented and they want to work with investors that share that.

-We’re having a lot of VCs saying to us that they’re trying to differentiate for founders and they think this is something that’s gonna resonate.
+We have a lot of VCs telling us that they’re trying to differentiate for founders and that they think this is something that’s going to resonate.

 How does EDI work at Diversio?

 We do our survey and we run it exactly like a client.
 For example, there’s a wall between the team that runs a survey and the people who look at the results.
-So I cannot see the data and the feedback.
+So, I can’t see the data and the feedback.

-We found there was a need for more mentorship among our teams.
-So we rolled out a mentorship program.
-There was a desire for more clarity around our kind of flexibility guidelines and what that looks like.
-So we created a flexible work policy.
-At the end of the day, no one is perfect, including people who do this work.
-But you have to be open and focused on getting it right.
+We found there was a need for more mentorship among our team so we rolled out a mentorship program.
+There was a desire for more clarity around our flexibility guidelines and what that looks like so we created a flexible work policy.
+At the end of the day, no one is perfect, including people who do this work, but you have to be open and focused on getting it right.

 The other thing that’s so interesting is I knew that we had a valuable product because of the feedback that we got from clients.
 We have almost zero customer turn and great NPS scores.
 But it wasn’t until I got the survey back and I saw the scorecard and anonymous quotes that I got it.
 As a CEO, especially in a knowledge-based company, your talent is everything.
 People want to work somewhere where they feel engaged.
 So without those constructive pieces of feedback, you can’t fix what you don’t know!